heatherbooker/dataStructures/README.md

 Each struct has a readme which lists its methods and their runtimes (to add:and elucidates uses and pros/cons).
 Accompanying each implementation is a test script.

+Additionally, some exercises from CTCI are included.
+Tests for them are modified from [here](https://github.com/careercup/ctci/tree/master/javascript/test).

 ### Testing

 [View test coverage](https://heatherbooker.github.io/dataStructures/coverage/)